 Lesbian, Gay, Bisexual & Transgender

-Resources developed by Stonewall to support schools to celebrate difference and challenge homophobia.
-Resources for primary and secondary schools.
+Resources developed by stonewall to support schools to celebrate difference and challenge homophobia. https://www.stonewall.org.uk/our-work/education-resources

 Toolkits - The Royal College of Nursing (RCN) and Public Health England (PHE) have produced toolkits to help nurses understand mental health issues in relation to LGBT sexual orientation and identify in young people.